 Some of the leading banks of India offer home loans at an interest of 8.30%.
 Before approving your loan, the lender checks the credit score.
 If you’re lucky and your credit score is good, you might crack a fair deal at a lower rate of interest.

 Are you planning to establish a business?
 You might want to start with a small one.
 Don’t panic if you do not possess the optimum amount to set up a business.
 Small business loans offered by banks have got your back.
 Whatever maybe your business requirement, you can avail of small business loans.

 Though the criteria for eligibility vary from bank to bank, here are some of the common criteria such as IT returns, age, turnover of the previous year audited by a CA, and about the operational period of the business.
-Whether you need paying business debts, paying employees, purchase equipment, administrative expenses, buying inventory, or setting up a new branch, everything can be covered under this.
+Whether you need to pay business debts, pay employees, purchase equipment, administrative expenses, buy inventory, or set up a new branch, everything can be covered under this.

 3. Personal Loan

 A personal loan comes under the category of unsecured loans, which signifies, one has to pay a higher rate of interest for it.
 The reason for borrowing the loan can be anything.
 Whether you want to use it for vacation expenditure, paying debt, or marriage expenses, it is totally your call.
 Also, the bank wouldn’t ask for any collateral security.

 The tenure of such loans might vary from 1 to 5 years based completely on the EMI and the principal amount.
 The rate of interest varies from one bank to another.
 It might range from 15% to 28%.